 In addition to code-required equipment (including fire suppression, extinguishers, emergency shower and eyewash), a spill kit must be provided in hazardous waste storage areas.

-1.4.4.6 FALL HAZARDS
+1.4.4.5 FALL HAZARDS

 Structures shall be designed to eliminate fall hazards for persons engaged in maintenance, repairs and related activity.
-Where exposures to fall hazards are unavoidable, incorporate the following into building design:
+Consideration should be given to fall protection systems in the following order: